 You may have seen the founder, Joanna Rohrback, demonstrating her invention in a video that went viral back in 2013.
 It’s definitely worth watching, but be warned it quickly becomes hypnotically surreal!

 (4) Never let age hold you back from learning self defence.
-Local krav maga studios are a great example of keeping fit, meeting some new like-minded friends and generally getting stuck in. to something that shows no age restrictions.
+Local krav maga studios are a great example of keeping fit, meeting some new like-minded friends and generally getting stuck into something that shows no age restrictions.

 As you can see, exercising for the elderly is nothing untoward, but rather it’s a thriving movement and one that is highly recommended.
 There are options available for everyone, no matter how capable you are, so don’t allow doubt to cloud your judgement.

 Don't forget about the basics either - health and recovery boosting activities around sport will help your physical form however old you are.
-Sports massages, physiotherapy and chiropractors are a great way of helping aid your recovery and keeping your body healthy, no matter the intensity of your workout.
+Sports massages, personal training, physiotherapy and chiropractors are a great way of helping aid your recovery and keeping your body healthy, no matter the intensity of your workout.